Compass: General Filtered Search across Vector and Structured Data: Evaluation

 \subsection{Disjunctions}

 \Cref{fig:disjun-recall-0.9} presents the results using disjunctive predicates under recall 0.9 on all datasets while \Cref{fig:disjun-recall-0.85-0.95} presents the results under recalls 0.85 and 0.95 for VIDEO and GIST only.
-Since the default selectivity (passrate) of each attribute is 30\%, the overall passrate for the disjunctive predicate increases additively -- from 30\% with one attribute, to 60\% for two attributes, 90\% for three attributes and 100\% for four attributes.
+Since the default passrate of each attribute is 30\%, the overall passrate for the disjunctive predicate increases additively -- from 30\% with one attribute, to 60\% for two attributes, 90\% for three attributes and 100\% for four attributes.

-The results are consistent across all recall thresholds and align with the findings in conjunctions: Compass consistently outperforms NaviX in QPS.
+The results are consistent across all recall thresholds and align with the findings in conjunctions: Compass consistently outperforms NaviX and ACORN in QPS.
+ACORN is slower than NaviX in most cases due to ACORN's denser graph.
 Furthermore, in comparison to conjunctions, Compass now significantly outperforms SeRF once beyond one-dimensional queries.
-That is because SeRF requires one graph-index traversal per queried attribute, after that, it unions and sorts the unions to return $k$ results.
+That is because SeRF requires one graph-index traversal per queried attribute, after that, it unions the result and sorts the union to return $k$ results.
+Milvus and Weaviate are not competitive, as they lack optimizations for filtered search.
+Prefiltering is entirely ineffective, as increasing the number of disjunction predicates significantly raises the number of vectors that need to be processed.

-Besides the robustness Compass has demonstrated in conjunctions and disjunctions, we summarize in \Cref{table:numbers} its speedup ratios in QPS relative to the best baseline, in accordance with previous evaluation.